itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::setColumnStretch(int columnIndex, int stretch):
+.. py:function:: QGridLayout.setColumnStretch(columnIndex: int, stretch: int)

     Sets the stretch value for the column at index `columnIndex` to the value `stretch`.
     The size of all columns are distributed over the available space based